 “ageism by omission.
 The antidote is to have more age diversity across the board: on product and service development teams, marketing teams, and focus and test-market groups.
 Older consumers may be much more interested in your offerings than you imagine, and new offerings aimed at them can drive business growth.”

-Part of doing what Morison suggests means that once you have an offering that can drive business growth, make the product visible.
+Part of doing what Morison suggests means that, once you have an offering that can drive business growth, make the product visible.
 I am here to tell you, as a reader, as a consumer, as a women over 40 who wants to see women like me reflected in advertising, film and all kinds of genre fiction, especially romance, older consumers are interested in more than a cursory attempt to gain our custom.
 Prove that you see us.
 Be authentic.
-Don’t hide your product away or tell us the same old bullshit about how we’re supposed to think that younger is better, that older won’t sell, that we naturally read down.
+Don’t hide your product away or tell us the same old bullshit about how we’re supposed to think that younger is better and older won’t sell.

 Are you listening, Entangled?

-If you’re keen on not reading down, if you want to break with tradition, if you have been looking for romance novels with older, ‘seasoned’ main characters, aside from my books, try The July Guy by Natasha Moore, (an August author), Karen Booth’s Bring Me Back, and The Love Game by Maggie Wells.
+If you’re keen on reading romance novels with older, ‘seasoned’ main characters, aside from my books, try The July Guy by Natasha Moore, (an August author), Karen Booth’s Bring Me Back, and The Love Game by Maggie Wells.

 Morison, R. (2020).
 Keep ageism out of your analytics.
 The International Institute for Analytics. https://www.iianalytics.com/blog/2020/8/19/keep-ageism-out-of-your-analytics?fbclid=IwAR1-SAmzcBX-1yXvCtIQHP-FRZzpUjKjSNv7AQE3Xdp6ZXBY28sKGq4_MMI